-Mountain Biking Dupont State Forest
+Mountain Biking Dupont State Recreational Forest

 Overview

-Located southeast of Brevard in the Blue Ridge Mountains, the 10,400 acre Dupont State Forest (DSF) offers mountain bikers nearly 100 miles of varied trails.
-While some of the trails here are typical for the region, a few others provide an experience not commonly found in the southern Appalachians: slickrock!
+Located southeast of Brevard in the Blue Ridge Mountains, the 10,400 acre Dupont State Recreational Forest (DSF/DSRF) offers mountain bikers nearly 100 miles of varied trails.

-Vaguely resembling the famous trails at Moab, Utah, you can ride over large, solid granite domes interspersed with scrubby pine trees.
 But unlike Moab, connecting trails lead through dense forests to four spectacular waterfalls along the Little River, plus two other waterfalls on tributaries.
 Trails here are almost all multi-use (biking, hiking, and equestrian) with good signage at all intersections.

 When the rain comes down (and around here it does that a lot), riding in the nearby Pisgah National Forest can be next to impossible on wet trails, which become long mud pits.
 That's not as big of an issue in Dupont.
 That's not to say that there's no mud on trails in Dupont, but for several reasons, it's less prevalent: most of the trails have rocky or solid rock surfaces, and the soil tends to be very sandy and quick to drain.
-Furthermore, many of Dupont's top attractions can be reached by well-drained, graded gravel roads.
-So if you're visiting the area for a short time and are forced to ride during or right after a rain, this is a good place to go.
-Try the Cedar Rock/Burnt Mountain loop for a great example of quick-drying trails.
+Here's an example of a that:

 Special Considerations